 The Vitamin World chain is looking like a 98-pound weakling these days.
-The company filed for bankruptcy protection in September and has put 124 stores in going-out-of-business mode.
-They're expected to be closed by the end of January.
+The company filed for bankruptcy protection in September 2017 and put 124 stores in going-out-of-business mode.
+They were expected to close by February 2018.

 The company has been looking for a buyer for its remaining 220 or so stores.

 High-end fashion accessories giant Michael Kors will shut down 100 to 125 stores in the next two years after major drops in sales in 2017.
 Kors sales in both its branded stores and department stores fell by double digits.

 If you’re a fan of Michael Kors (the brand, not necessarily the designer and snarky judge from "Project Runway"), then you’ll be glad to hear the firm is restructuring, not tanking.
 The company’s stock price has been going up and up!

 Kids may grow, but longtime kids' clothing retailer The Children's Place has been getting smaller and smaller.
 And, it plans to shut down another 144 stores by 2020.

 TCP wants to refocus on expanding its sales on Amazon and growing its international business, says Forbes.

 7. Gap/Banana Republic

 Two of your local mall's staples — Gap and Banana Republic — may soon disappear.
 Parent company Gap Inc. says 200 of those stores will go dark in the next three years because they’re "underperforming."

 Even if your nearest stores close, you’ll still be able to get your Gap and Banana fix online.
 And it’s not all bad news for the company: It plans to open 270 new stores for its growing brands, Old Navy and Athleta.